Help > How to use access Toodledo via email

 Reminders Via Email

-If you also want to get email reminders for tasks that are due soon, you will need to go to the Import/Export/Sync page and scroll down to the "Reminders /Alarms" section.
+If you also want to get email reminders for tasks that are due soon, you will need to go to the Alarms page, available from the "Tools" menu at the top of the page.
 Type in the email address where you want to receive reminders, and click the "Save Changes" button.

 For more information about reminders, please read this help topic.